avanzosc/odoo-addons/stock_move_line_product_lot_reader/README.rst

 * In detailed operations of pickings new field "Reader", to read with a reader the "product", or "product lot", separated by a space.
+* The product will be searched for by the "Internal Reference" field.
+If the product is not found, and it is an incoming delivery note, it will be searched in supplierinfo by the Vendor Product Code field.

 Bug Tracker
 ===========